EncyclopediaRed/btcamp-87826/content/support.md

       - question: What are your shipping options?
         answer: >
-          We offer various options for shipping based on your needs.
+          We offer various options for shipping based on your needs.<br /><br />

-          In the US we offer standard, expedited, one-day, and economy shipping.
+          In the US we offer standard, expedited, one-day, and economy shipping.<br /><br />

           Outside of the US we offer standard and expedited international